Oreomecon radicata: Appearance

-Arctic poppy leaves grow up to 12cm long.
+Arctic poppy leaves grow up to 12 cm long.
 The leaves are green and lanceolate in shape.
 The Arctic poppy is known for either their white or yellow flowers; these flowers can grow up to 6.5 cm in diameter.
 The Arctic poppy stems range from 10 to 15 cm in length.
 Arctic poppies produce spherical or oval seed pods that are covered by fine hairs.

 Arctic poppy petals are covered by black hairs, which along with their cup-shaped petals help to insulate the poppy by trapping heat inside the flower.
 Hair-like structures are also found covering the stem and sepals of the Arctic poppy.
 These hairs are used to retain heat and act as insulation against the cold, windy climate conditions that Arctic poppies grow in.

 Distribution

 The Arctic poppy grows primarily in gravelly, rocky, well-drained soils, but can also grow in meadows.
 The poppies are circumpolar in distribution, and are found in Arctic and alpine zones within Europe, North America and Asia.
 In 2023, the Arctic poppy was the northernmost flowering plant in the world, with a northern range limit on Kaffeklubben Island at a latitude of 83°40'N.